 Your borrowing options may be limited if have another outstanding TSP loan of the same type you’re applying for, you’ve repaid a loan within the past 60 days, you’ve taken a taxable distribution within the past year, or you have a court order against your TSP.

 The Downside of Borrowing From Your Thrift Savings Plan

-Repaying a TSP loan may affect your ability to make voluntary contributions to your plan, if you can’t afford to repay your loan and make contributions.
-Unfortunately, reducing your contributions will compound the growth of your retirement fund and could possibly delay your retirement age.
+Repaying a TSP loan may affect your ability to make voluntary contributions to your plan if you can’t afford to repay your loan and make contributions.
+Unfortunately, reducing your contributions will slow the growth of your retirement fund and could possibly delay your retirement age.

 Will a TSP Loan Affect Your Credit?